Draghi demands Italian unity as price for staying on as PM | Politics

 - Italy

-Italy's Mario Draghi on Wednesday demanded unity among his broad coalition as the price for staying on as prime minister after the president rejected his resignation last week following a government row.
-Draghi set out a series of issues facing the country ranging from the war in Ukraine to social inequality and rising prices and said political parties needed to get behind him if he was to steer the country to elections due in the first half of 2023.
+Italian Prime Minister Mario Draghi on Wednesday demanded unity among his coalition partners if they wanted him to stay in office, leaving his resignation threat hanging over parliament.
+Draghi set out a series of issues facing Italy ranging from the war in Ukraine to social inequality and rising prices and said political parties needed to get behind him if he was to steer the country to elections due in the first half of 2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)